 Here’s a quick video demonstration on how to connect to a WiFi hotspot on a basic connection using an Android phone.

 If you have an iPhone, go to Settings and then WiFi, and then turn on the personal hotspot.
 Make sure you have Bluetooth enabled or else it may not work on your iPhone.
 Then follow the steps in the video following:

 Step 3: Restart everything

 Turn everything off, wait at least 3 minutes, then power it all back on.
-If it suddenly works and your Chromebook now connects to WiFi, it’s likely an issue with your service provider or hardware.
-But, this is the rule-of-thumb and is the proven method to getting your Internet working again.
+If it suddenly works and your device now connects to the Internet, it’s likely an issue with your service provider or hardware.
+But, this is the rule-of-thumb and is the proven method for getting your Internet working again.
 When in doubt…restart.